Main

-This page covers only the details of MIDI communication on the Arduino module.
-For a more general introduction to MIDI on a microprocessor, see the MIDI notes on Tom's physical computing site.
+This lab covers only the details of MIDI communication on the Arduino module.
+For a more general introduction to MIDI on a microprocessor, see the the MIDI notes.

 MIDI, the Musical Instrument Digital Interface, is a useful protocol for controlling synthesizers, sequencers, and other musical devices.
 MIDI devices are generally grouped in to two broad classes: controllers (i.e. devices that generate MIDI signals based on human actions) and synthesizers (including samplers, sequencers, and so forth).
 The latter take MIDI data in and make sound, light, or some other effect.